arestivo/slides/markdown/security.md

 # Secret Key

-* By adding a **secret fixed key** to all passwords we prevent an attacker that only gained access to the database to even try to crack the passwords.
+* By adding a **secret fixed key** to all passwords, we prevent an attacker that only gained access to the database, to even try to crack the passwords.
 * This key has to be **kept secret** from an attacker even in the event of a breach.
 * The key must be stored in an **external system**, such as a physically separate server dedicated to password validation.